 Each organization shall include electronic copies of publicity documents for events in the current funding cycle.

-At a minimum, organizations will advertise to Graduate Students in the Graduate School Announcement (or its successor publication) and Professional Students to their respective college-wide listservs (lawstudent-events-L@cornell.edu, GM-~MBA20XX@groups.cornell.edu [replace ‘20XX’ with year corresponding to graduation dates of current student body].)
+At a minimum, organizations will advertise their events on Campus Groups.

 Organizations must also take additional reasonable steps to ensure Graduate/Professional students are aware of their events.